chandde/test/redme.md

 7. Iotedge service should now pick up the edgeAgent module, run Get-IoTEdgeLog to see the service logs, also Get-Service IoTEdge to see the service status

-8. Run iotedge check with the deployed iotedge-diagnostics module,
+8. Run iotedge check with the deployed iotedge-diagnostics module
 ```
 [10.137.198.225]: PS C:\Data> iotedge check --diagnostics-image-name edgeshared.azurecr.io/microsoft/azureiotedge-diagnostics:20190503.11-windows-arm32v7 --verbose -c c:\data\programdata\iotedge\config.yaml                                                                 Configuration checks
 --------------------